bioliv42/RecordServiceClient/README.md

 ## Building
 Prereqs:
 - Thrift.
-Note if you are using the version of thrift shipped with the record service server set THRIFT_HOME=/home/{$USER}/RecordService/thirdparty/thrift-0.9.0/build/
-- scala
+The thrift compiler needs to be on the path.
+Any 0.9.* version will work.

 To build this repo the first time: